highflyer910/highflyer_vscode_theme/CONTRIBUTING.md

 * Submit pull requests to optimize the theme colors for other programming languages.

-* Do you have any other idea to help?
-Feel free to!

 To do this, you need to follow these steps: